gnsfujiwara/dotfiles/i3/README.md

 # i3

-Dotfiles for i3wm and related software.
+Config files for i3wm and related software.

 ## Requirements